HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_development/wcm_rest/wcm_rest_starting.md

 !!! note
-    When a text provider is enabled, the REST service can only read the localized title and description. update these values, you must modify the text provider plug-in directly.
+    When a text provider is enabled, the REST service can only read the localized title and description.
+    Update these values, you must modify the text provider plug-in directly.

 ## Access control management